Call Us Today On: 0330 808 1074

-Whilst some companies claim to be able to install double glazing in a relatively small property for less than £3,000, average costs are usually between £4,800 and £7,200 for a standard home in the UK.
-When you consider how much money you can save on energy bill and how much UPVC windows can add to the value of your property, it’s easy to see what a cost-effective investment they can be.
+Whilst some companies claim to be able to install double glazing in a relatively small property for less than £3,000.
+Average costs are usually higher for a standard home in the UK.
+When you consider how much money you can save on your energy bills and how much UPVC windows can add to the value of your property.
+It’s easy to see what a cost-effective investment they can be.

 Furthermore, there are various funding options available for UPVC window and door installation, so you needn’t pay for your new windows and doors at once.
 Before confirming your install, it’s worth taking a look at the funding options available and determining whether you could be eligible for a reduction or alternative financing.

 There are various grants and cashback schemes available to homeowners in the UK.
 Typically, these are aimed at homeowners who want to improve the energy efficiency of their home.
 So they’re often focused on adding insulation and replacing older windows with new UPVC windows and doors.
 In some cases, you may even find that a grant will cover the entire cost of installing your new UPVC windows and doors, so you could actually obtain free double glazing!